zilliztech/zdoc/docs/tutorials/manage-indexes/index-vector-fields.md

 </TabItem>
 </Tabs>

 In the provided code snippet, we have established indexes on the vector field with the index type set to `AUTOINDEX` and metric type set to `COSINE`.
 Additionally, an index on a scalar field has been created with the index type `AUTOINDEX`.
-To learn more about the index type and metric types, read [AUTOINDEX Explained](./autoindex-explained) and [Similarity Metrics Explained](./search-metrics-explained).
+To learn more about the index type and metric types, read [AUTOINDEX Explained](./autoindex-explained) and [Metric Types](./search-metrics-explained).

 <Admonition type="info" icon="📘" title="Notes">